A quick Step-by-Step tutorial that will help you get started with Kanban and manage projects with ease in Kanbanize.

 Let’s briefly go over each one of them.

-Furthermore, you can use Kanban swimlanes to separate different clients so you can better visualize the work that you are preparing for each one of them.
-This scenario is not very common but it can be effective for some bigger, long-term clients of yours whom you want to make sure you provide with exceptional service all the time.
+Furthermore, you can use Kanban swimlanes to separate work for different clients so you can better visualize what you are preparing for them.
+This scenario is not very common but it is very effective for long-term clients.

-For example, let's say you are a project delivery firm for engineering and construction, working with different clients on projects like new corporate headquarters or a new production facility.
-As these are long-term projects with larger budgets, you might decide to pay a bit of extra attention to them.
-In this case, you can separate their respective flow of tasks in a dedicated swimlane on your team-boards.
-This way you can ensure the project status and workload are easy to monitor and track.
+For example, let's say you are a project delivery firm for engineering and construction, working with different clients on their new corporate headquarters or a new production facility Separating the tasks of the different projects in dedicated swimlanes on your team-boards will make the management of such large, long-term projects much easier.
+This way you will ensure the project status and workload are easy to monitor and track.

-Sometimes, teams have a number of tasks that need to be done on a regular basis.
-For example, an IT operations team within a company might have a number of maintenance tasks that require the regular backup of important business files within a network system.
+Sometimes, teams have a number of recurring tasks.
+For example, an IT operations team might have maintenance tasks that require the regular backup of important business files within a network system.

 Those are work items that provide the organization with higher security, and due to their repetitive nature, it’s a good practice to use Kanban swimlanes to visualize and separate them from the rest.
 This way, you will be able to further de-clutter your Kanban board, especially if you have a larger volume of both one-time and recurring tasks.

 Visualizing different classes of service is one of the most widely used options for Kanban swimlanes.
-The purpose of these lanes is to provide teams with a solution to better prioritize work in an effective way to reduce risk.
+The purpose of these lanes is to provide teams with a solution to prioritize work effectively in order to reduce risk.

 As you can imagine, different types of work items will not have the same type of “urgency” attached to them.
 That’s why in Kanban, there are 4 classes of service for priority management which you can separate and visualize with the help of Kanban swimlanes.
 We are listing them below.